adferrand/dnsrobocert/README.md

 The DNS provider is choosen by setting an environment variable passed to the container: `LEXICON_PROVIDER (default: cloudflare)`.

 Most of the DNS APIs requires a user and a unique access token delivered by the DNS provider.
-See the documentation of your provider to check how to get these (see the DNS providers list on [https://github.com/AnalogJ/lexicon#providers](Lexicon documentation).
+See the documentation of your provider to check how to get these (see the DNS providers list on [Lexicon documentation](https://github.com/AnalogJ/lexicon#providers).
 Once done, set the environment variables `LEXICON_[PROVIDER]_USER` and `LEXICON_[PROVIDER]_TOKEN` to this user/token. `[PROVIDER]` must be replaced by the value in capital case passed to the environment variable `LEXICON_PROVIDER`.

 For instance, if the provider is DigitalOcean, the user is `my_user` and the access token is `my_secret_token`, following environment variables must be passed to the container: